nautechsystems/nautilus_trader/docs/3_api_reference/0_index.md

 ### System Implementations
 - `backtest`: backtesting componentry as well as a backtest engine implementation.
-- `live`: engine and client implementations as well as a node for live trading.
+- `live`: live engine and client implementations as well as a node for live trading.

 ## Errors and Exceptions
 Every attempt has been made to accurately document the possible exceptions which